hoko/hoko-docs/_posts/2015-02-20-setting-up-a-custom-domain.md

 categories: advanced
 layout: learning_center
 permalink: /:title
-description: The Branded Short Domain is the domain that takes the place of “hoko.link” in a shortened URL.
+description: Personalized smart links with custom domains.
 ---

-The Branded Short Domain is the domain that takes the place of "hoko.link" in a shortened URL.
-To start using a Branded Short Domain, follow these steps:
+You can personalize your smart links URLs with custom domains.
+Thus your smart links will look like `http://www.yourdomain.com/TCw1RoX` instead of `http://yourapp.hoko.link/TCw1RoX`.To activate a custom domain follow these steps:

 **1.** Purchase the short domain you'd like to use.
 This domain can only be used for your shortened URLs*.
 We strongly recommend that you only use short domain names, e.g. 10 characters or less (including the dot).

-**2.** Tell HOKO about your domain. **UPDATE: This is currently under work.
-Send an e-mail to <a href="mailto:ricardo@hokolinks.com">ricardo@hokolinks.com</a> and tell us what is the your custom domain and we will manually set it up.**
+**2.** Tell HOKO about your custom domain. **UPDATE: This is currently under work.
+Send an e-mail to <a href="mailto:support@hokolinks.com">support@hokolinks.com</a> and tell us what is your custom domain and we will manually set it up.**

 **3.** Create a DNS record for your domain.